Program overview (times in CEST):

 A. Bon: Fair Technologies in and for the Global South (slides) (video)

 Despite the huge impact of digital technologies on the lives of all people on the planet, many, especially in the Global South, are not included in the debate about the future of the digital society.
 Governance of the digital society is still concentrated in the Global North.
 We refer to this problem as “digital coloniality”.
 To design

 fair (eco-)systems in the global digital society, involvement of communities from all regions of the world is necessary.
 In this lecture we discuss cases of collaborative, community-oriented, transdisciplinary technology design for a more inclusive digital society.

-S. Mendis: Copyright, Democratic Discourse and Platform Governance: The Need for a Paradigm Shift (slides)
+S. Mendis: Copyright, Democratic Discourse and Platform Governance: The Need for a Paradigm Shift (slides) (video)